 There are companies that handle sensitive and confidential data that need greater protection, as required by the Law.
 Through OCR, it is ensured that this information is properly protected and that it is only available to those who use it, such as a law firm. or a clinic.

-OCR technology has also made it possible to carry out certain companies that would otherwise be almost impossible to carry out, at least without a huge amount of resources.
-We are talking about jobs like the Gutenberg Project, which involves digitizing thousands and thousands of books and putting them available to the general public free of charge.
-A way to expand access to culture thanks to this system of character recognition.
+OCR technology has also made it possible to handle documents of certain companies that would otherwise would be almost impossible.
+Examples are the Gutenberg Project, which involves digitizing thousands of books and making them freely available.
+A way to expand access to culture thanks to this character recognition system.

 OCR: the step from digital to digital

 Transforming the physical into digital is not the only application.
 There are times when someone sends us a digital document, but due to its format it does not allow us to search within it or edit certain fields.
 OCR also helps us to convert these into more manageable formats and those that we can do the actions we want.